 - API Key

-You can set up Azure AD authentication for your API in the Azure portal so you don't have to implement authentication.
+You can set up Microsoft Entra ID authentication for your API in the Azure portal so you don't have to implement authentication.
 Or, you can require and enforce authentication in your API's code.
-For more information about Azure AD for custom connectors, see Secure your API and connector with Azure AD.
+For more information about Microsoft Entra ID for custom connectors, see Secure your API and connector with Microsoft Entra ID.

 3. Describe the API and define the custom connector

 Once you have an API with authenticated access, the next thing to do is to describe your API so that Logic Apps, Power Automate, or Power Apps can communicate with your API.
 The following approaches are supported:

 An OpenAPI definition (formerly known as a Swagger file)

 A Postman collection